Monopoles and Landau-Ginzburg Models I: Definitions and Examples

-Just as Assumption \ref{assumption}, we wish $(W,\mu)$ to satisfy some good properties.
+Just as in Assumption \ref{assumption}, we wish $(W,\mu)$ to satisfy some good properties.
 The replacement of the Morse condition for gauged Landau-Ginzburg models is a notion of stability.
-There are two possible candidates; the second one turns out to be more useful. \begin{definition} A regular value $\vec{\delta}\in \g$ of the moment map $\mu$ is called $W$-stable if the function induced by $L=\re W$ on the symplectic quotient
+There are two possible candidates; the second one turns out to be more useful. \begin{definition} A vector $\vec{\delta}\in \g$ is called $W$-stable if $\mu^{-1}(\vec{\delta})\cap \Crit(L)$ consists of finitely many free $G$-orbits and $L|_{\mu^{-1}(\vec{\delta})}$ is Morse-Bott.
+In particular, the function induced by $L=\re W$ on the symplectic quotient

-has a unique critical point and it is non-degenerate.
-Thus, before taking the quotient, there exists a unique critical orbit $O_*$ of $L$ such that $O_*\subset \mu^{-1}(\vec{\delta})$ is Morse-Bott. \end{definition}

-$\vdelta$ is a regular value of the moment map $\mu$ if and only if the infinitesimal action of $G$ on the fiber $\mu^{-1}(\vdelta)$ is free, so the quotient space is a genuine manifold (or orbifold in general).
-Readers may compare Definition \ref{W-stable} with the Kempf-Ness theorem that relates the symplectic quotient with the GIT quotient $M\sslash G_\C$.